rbctelevision/shortlink-404/README.md

 ## Overview

-This repository contains the HTML and assets for a minimalist and branded 404 page, intended to be displayed when short URLs on 404.rbctv.xyz don’t resolve.
-It’s a simple yet effective fallback for missing or expired links.
+This repository contains the HTML and assets for a minimalist and branded 404 page, intended to be displayed when short URLs on 404.rbctv.xyz don’t exist.

 ## Repository Contents